alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 ---

 ```
-Version: 1.1.20
+Version: 1.1.21
-Corrected phraseology for estimates of F, K, G functions.
-Added hyperlinks for Shiny and spatstat.
-24.03.20.
+Minor tweaks, also removed `RMarkdown` comments from web application output.
+08.04.20.
 Note that Figure 2(b) still needs to be replaced by a re-coloured version!
 ```

 [_DetectorChecker_](https://doi.org/10.5281/zenodo.3662233)
-refers to an R package and an associated web application which are intended to help users who need to analyze spatial patterns of defects in images.
+refers to an R package and an associated web application, intended to help users who need to analyze spatial patterns of defects in images.
-These images can be _panel-structured_, which is to say, composed of sub-panels arranged in an architecture which can be specified by the user.
+These images can be _panel-structured_, which is to say, composed of sub-panels arranged in an architecture which the user can specifiy in the package or in the web application.
-Primary intended beneficiaries are individuals responsible for high-value digital detector screens used in X-ray computerised tomography (XCT), where defects arise due to high radiation flux.
+Primary beneficiaries are intended to be individuals responsible for high-value digital detector screens used in X-ray computerised tomography (XCT), where defects arise due to high radiation flux.
 More generally the software can be used to analyse defects in other